-Loden wool clothing originated centuries ago in the Alpine region of Tyrol, Austria, where it was the Loden wool fabric was designed to serve a purpose: to keep the people of the high Alps warm and dry through the freezing, wet winters.
+Loden wool clothing originated centuries ago in the Alpine region of Tyrol, Austria, where Loden wool fabric was designed to keep the people of the high Alps warm and dry through the freezing, wet winters.

 More than a fashion trendsetter, Archduke Johann is still celebrated in Austria today as a champion of the common people.
 The region of Styria, where he would spend most of his years, benefited from many civic and industrial projects sponsored by the so called “Styrian Prince.”

 Authentic Loden when kept clean can easily last a lifetime and even be passed down to the next generation.
 The pictures below are from the Loden Steiner Mill in Mandling, Austria and show the carding, spinning, preparation of the warp, weaving, fulling and finishing steps.

 1. Dyed wool ready to be carded

 3. Carded wool makes a fleece ready to be separated into filaments

 4. Carded wool separated into filaments and coiled on spools - still no strength yet